kanishkabhardwaj12/marketWatch/README.md

-This is a Work in progress
+## This project aims to have a visual analysis of the market, learn and validate theories, and realize investment mistakes.
+The tasks include creating a Market Watch Dashboard.

+### A Work In Progress